 Alcohol Rehab for Veterans

-Learn more below about substance abuse in the military and how mental health and workplace issues can affect the development and course of alcohol abuse in members of the armed forces.
-If you are struggling with alcohol abuse, you will learn how you can seek help for alcoholism and any co-occurring mental health disorders, such as depression, anxiety, or post-traumatic stress disorder (PTSD).
+Learn more below about substance misuse in the military and how mental health and workplace issues can affect the development and course of alcohol misuse in members of the armed forces.
+If you are struggling with alcohol misuse, you will learn how you can seek help for alcoholism and any co-occurring mental health disorders, such as depression, anxiety, or post-traumatic stress disorder (PTSD).

 Substance misuse, often referred to as “substance abuse,” means that a person uses substances, such as drugs or alcohol, in an unhealthy way that causes dysfunction and leads to problems, including negative mental health, social, and physical issues.1 Alcoholism, also known as an alcohol use disorder (AUD), means that a person uses alcohol in a way that leads to distress and harm; you are no longer able to control your alcohol use and you continue to misuse it despite the negative impact it has on your life.2